ticketmaster/react-native-ticketmaster-ignite/README.md

 {isLoggedIn && <Text>You are logged in<Text/>}
 ```

-`getToken` and `refreshToken` return different data types per platform. iOS returns a `string` and Android returns an object.
+`getToken()` and `refreshToken()` return different data types per platform. iOS returns always returns one token in a `string` and Android returns an object.
 See Android object type below:

 ```typescript
 type AuthSource = {